-On my second day, I wanted to walk all the way to the view point of the Treasury and I was glad to have hired a guide as the path was pretty much unmarked and I would have gotten lost otherwise.
-The roundtrip took me around 2 hours, and I literally met nobody on the way, nor at the view point (aside from two locals who apparently had a shop there, and who offered me a highly sugared tea to welcome you there).
+If you want to go to the view point of the Treasury you need to hire a guide as the path is pretty much unmarked you can easily get lost.
+The roundtrip will take you around 2 hours, and there are hardly people on the trail or at the view point (aside from two locals who apparently have a shop there, and who will offer you a highly sugared tea to welcome you there).

 It is not always hot

 Petra is a major tourist site, with lots of Westerners visiting every day.
 Yet, it is in Jordan, and for as open minded as they are, here most people still dress quite conservatively.
-I dressed modestly, by which I don’t mean that I covered my head.
-I just didn’t wear shorts or a mini-dress.
+Make sure to dress modestly when going to Petra, by which I don’t mean that you need to cover your head.
+Just don’t wear shorts or a mini-dress.